siemens/OOASP/asp_interactive_configuration/DOC.md

 	not ooasp_associated(CONFIG,ASSOC, new_id, ID2).
 ```

 These rules update the values like a counter without using `#count`.
-Note that the last argument of the `ooasp_arity` is `new_id`, serving two proposes: first, to identify that this is a valid arity for that moment, and second to ensure that this is a new head that hasn't been grounded before.
+Note that the last argument of the `ooasp_arity` is `new_id`, serving two purposes: first, to identify that this is a valid arity for that moment, and second to ensure that this is a new head that hasn't been grounded before.

 #### Using accumulative values